STORY

 My constant search for identity set the stage for the projects that came into my life.

-The first milestone was being granted a Fulbright scholarship to Spain for my project “Flamenco’s Duende and Deep Song.”
+The first milestone was being granted a Fulbright scholarship to Spain for my project "Flamenco's Duende and Deep Song."
 Duende is the fiery spirit that drives flamenco…its soul.
-There is an unparalleled level of authenticity needed in flamenco to convey such a richness of emotion---it gives you goose bumps.
-I wanted to know if the personal stories being told through the lyrics could trigger duende.
+There is an unparalleled level of authenticity needed in flamenco to convey such a richness of emotion---it gives you goosebumps.
+I wanted to know if the personal stories told through the lyrics could trigger duende.
 And much of what gypsies in flamenco sing about is their fragmented place in the world---a theme that resonated deeply with my own search for identity.
-Duende became the underlying theme of my first documentary, I’m the Tourist, in which I followed gypsy singer, Luis Agujeta, who lived in a modern day caravan, to see if I could catch some sparks of duende along the way.
+Duende became the underlying theme of my first documentary, I'm the Tourist, in which I followed gypsy singer Luis Agujeta, who lived in a modern-day caravan, to see if I could catch some sparks of duende along the way.
 I spent many sleepless nights observing him battle mano a mano with his duende throughout Andalusia.
-The poet Federico Garcia Lorca, described getting into those states as “awakening the duende in the most remotest mansions of the blood.”
-This taught me to see wrestling with my own inner duende as an opportunity to discover who I truly was.
-And it inspired me to tell stories using duende as a reference for a level of authenticity that is available to us all.
+The poet Federico Garcia Lorca described getting into those states as "awakening the duende in the remotest mansions of the blood."
+This taught me to see wrestling with my inner duende as an opportunity to discover who I was.
+And it inspired me to tell stories using duende as a reference for a level of authenticity.

 I wanted to create spaces where others could unapologetically express being “other.”

 The HBO documentary series I produced, Habla, provided a safe place for Latinx people to talk.
-A body of work spanning over a decade, Habla contributed to a better understanding of the U.S. Latinx experience through dozens of testimonials with celebrities and real people.
-My job was to find thought-provoking stories that spoke to belonging to two different cultures at the same time.
-Habla is both serious and playful, much like Latinxs themselves who live and breathe the struggle of being uprooted, but also know how to live the day-to-day with a festive spirit and joyful appreciation.
-I learned to identify the accents and world views of this diverse population, taking whatever idioms and traditions I liked from each country, and making them my own.
-This just added new, delectable layers of possibilities to my already multicultural existence.
+With over a decade of work, Habla contributed to a better understanding of the U.S. Latinx experience through dozens of testimonials with celebrities and real people.
+My job was to find thought-provoking stories about belonging to two different cultures simultaneously.
+Habla is serious and playful, much like Latinos who live and breathe the struggle of being uprooted but also know how to live the day-to-day with a festive spirit and joyful appreciation.
+I learned to identify this diverse population's accents and world views, taking whatever idioms and traditions I liked from each country and making them my own.
+This added new, delectable possibilities to my already multicultural existence.

 Legendary journalist Jorge Ramos and I on set of HBO Latino Habla y Vota